The Two RV Gypsies: Full-Time RVers

 bird

-This is a National Historic Registered place.
+This is a National Historical Registered place.
 There was an “Unnamed Fort” here, built in 1657, according to the sign in the photo below.
 In 1775, Black Rock Fort was built but was demolished.
 Then, Fort Nathan Hale was built in 1807 but no trace of that fort remains.
 Then in 1863, a fourth fort, Fort Nathan Hale II, was built on the same piece of land as a defense against the Confederate Navy.
 The Rebels never made it to New Haven, however, so that incarnation never saw action.
 So it was demolished too.
 Eventually, the Fort Nathan Hale Restoration Project rebuilt Black Rock Fort, not Fort Nathan Hale.

 sign about the 4 forts on this site sign about the 4 forts on this site